If there’s one thing that smart business owners do to sabotage their success, it’s this: they keep reinventing the wheel.

-1. Ease of sharing it with their team members
+1. Ease of sharing training with their team members

 Is it easy to share the material with their team members?
 Does each person get a unique login?
 Can the team leader control access – or delete someone if they leave the company?

-If your course is focused on corporate training, many team leaders would love to see how their company users are actually progressing through the course.
+If your course is focused on corporate training, many team leaders would love to see how their company’s users are actually progressing through the course.

-Are they completing course material?
+Are they completing the course material?
 Do they understand it?

 Providing the right statistics and user tracking is a game-changer for your corporate clients.